clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 ### June 2023 Updates
-(Published 30 June 2023) First a few updates of what I've been up to outside of sitting behind a screen.
+First a few updates of what I've been up to outside of sitting behind a screen.
 June was packed with two trips and a vacation so there aren't as many updates as usual.
 * [Babashka-conf](https://babashka.org/conf/) happened June 10th in Berlin.
 It was more than I could have hoped for: a professionally organized event with the creative, positive, welcoming spirit we're used to from other Clojure conferences.
 Thanks everybody for coming out, especially to the speakers, organization and Malcolm + staff for recording the videos.
 You can view all the talks [here](https://www.youtube.com/playlist?list=PLaN-rC-CjQqDu1AVhGdGOoEqsSAhd2W6t).
 To see photos, comments, etc you can look for the #babashka_conf hash-tag on social media.
 * I've had the pleasure to visit the JUXT 10th year anniversary this month in London.
 Check out [this wonderful talk](https://www.youtube.com/watch?v=fT28NeZtaAg) by Alexander Davis on the state of frontend, with some nice comments about squint at the end.
 * End of June and beginning of July I'm away on a [vacation](https://twitter.com/borkdude/status/1674401271372042240) to Switzerland to recover a bit from all of this fun.
 I hope to take it easy on the coding and just relax a bit and recharge for what is to come next.